git-moss/DrivenByMoss-Documentation/Novation/Novation-Launchpad.md

 * send 1,
 * panorama,
 * volume.

 The panorama and sends pad are only colored for the selected track.
 Press one of the pads of the upper 4 rows to select a track.
 Select a volume, panorama or sends pad to activate it and then change its value with the virtual fader of the scene buttons.

 ## Tempo mode

 Press **Shift+Device** on the Pro models.
-On all other models.
-Press Shift and either the arrow up or down button.
+On all other models, press Shift and either the arrow up or down button.

 The grid displays the current tempo.
 Change the tempo with the cursor keys.
 Up/down change by 1 and left/right by steps of 10.
 You can also keep a button pressed for continuous changes.